santh-cpu/salmon/README.md

 ---

-Credit: Claude wonderfully helped with all the tough math and signal processing \>w<
+Credit: Claude wonderfully helped with all the tough math and digital signal processing \>w<